Toluomotayo/Sql-project/README.md

 📧 olarewajutolulope26@gmail.com

 ## 🙏 Acknowledgements
-Grateful to **MySQL** for its powerful relational database capabilities.
+- Grateful to **MySQL** for its powerful relational database capabilities.
-Special thanks to **AlexTheAnalyst** and **Mosh Hamedani** on YouTube, whose tutorials helped reinforce my understanding of SQL fundamentals and business applications.
+- Special thanks to **AlexTheAnalyst** and **Mosh Hamedani** on YouTube, whose tutorials helped reinforce my understanding of SQL fundamentals and business applications.

 ## 📜 License
 This project is open for educational and portfolio use only.
 Feel free to fork and modify for learning purposes.

+## 📬 Contact
+For questions, feedback, or collaborations, please reach out: **olarewajutolulope26@gmail.com**